yizhidou/GNN4CodeClassification/README.md

 ### Raw Code to CPG

 - We use the open source tool Joern (https://joern.io/).
-The exact version we use is included in `./joern`

 ### Data Initialization